Behind the scenes

 Discover Pembrokeshire's under the radar beauties

-Pembrokeshire’s most Instagrammable locations make an easy online win, but this is the Year of Discovery in Wales.
+Pembrokeshire’s most Instagrammable locations make an easy online win.

 Think of it as a guide to the greatest ‘B’ sides on your favourite vinyl, or a ‘behind the scenes’ tour of Pembrokeshire…